EmperorJack/Music_Visualizer/README.md

 I worked with particles and 3D geometry to creative a dynamic design that is mesmerising and composes well in 3D space.

 ~Installation~
-- Download the project zip.
+- Download the project zip and extract.
 - Requires Processing: https://processing.org/
+- Ensure the minim library is downloaded and imported.
+Sketch --> Import Library --> Add Library --> Find Minim --> Install.
 - Make sure you are using a form of Stereo-Mix (records PC output audio as input stream).
 - Open the sketch via the "Music-Visualizer.pde".
 - Run the sketch.